anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 #### **features/**
 ![type-based architecture]({{site.baseurl}}/assets/features_dir.png){:class="img-responsive" width="500"}

-A major part of this architecture, the `feature` folder, consists of individual modules for each of the application's feature.
+A major part of this architecture: the `feature` folder, consists of a module for each of the application's feature.

-Let's examining the **`/explore/`** module in more details, it consists of:
+Let's examining the **`/explore/`** module in more details:

 ##### */actions*
-Like in most react/react-native application. this folder would contain the Action Creators for this feature.
+Like in most react/react-native application. this folder contains the Action Creators for this feature.

 ##### */components*
-Here we place component and style logic for the various aspects of the explore feature.
+Here we place the explore feature's components and their related styles

 ##### */containers*
-Redux-related logic is placed in the containers folder.
-For this use-case there's only a single source of truth for direct interaction between the redux logic and the `explore feature`.
+The feature's redux-related logic is placed here.
+For this use-case there's a single container(representing a screen) being exported, so we placed it in the `index` file.

 Here's what the `/containers/index.js` looks like: